ronanlevesque/FOX-Boilerplate/README.md

 ## Usage

+You need to have [Node](http://nodejs.org/) and [Grunt](http://gruntjs.com/) installed on your computer.
+If you don't, install Node from the website and install grunt with the command line :

+	npm install -g grunt-cli

+Download and install FOX Boilerplate files in the directory where you want to work.
 FOX Boilerplate is designed to be as less obtrusive as possible.
+Just install the Grunt dependencies above like this :

+	npm install <module> --save-dev

-Just install the Grunt dependencies above and run the following commands depending on what you want :
+ And run the following commands depending on what you want :

 * `grunt` will run the `watch` task, which includes the following: livereload, Sass files compilation, and autoprefix task
 * `grunt js` will run JSHint on your JavaScript files
 * `grunt min` will minify your CSS and JS files and will concatenate all your plugins into `main.js`.
-It will also optimize your png and jpg files.
+It will also optimize your PNG and JPG files.

+If you need more info on Grunt, you should take a look at Grunt's ["Getting Started" guide](http://gruntjs.com/getting-started).

 ## License